Whaling in Russia: Aboriginal whaling

 The first records of aboriginal whaling in the Russian Far East region of Chukotka date back at least 4,000 years, when Eskimo hunters from Alaska crossed the Bering Strait region to the Chukotka region of far northeastern Asia.
-The prime target of the early whalers was primarily the bowhead whale, because it provided spoil-resistant meat in huge quantities, enough to keep an entire village fed over the course of a long, harsh winter.
+The prime target of these early whalers was primarily the bowhead whale, because it provided spoil-resistant meat in huge quantities, enough to keep an entire village fed over the course of a long, harsh winter.
 Gray whales were also taken in some quantity, though not nearly as much as they are currently taken.
-The hunters used small kayak-like boats (umiaks) and harpooned the whales with bone or wooden harpoons attached to sealskin floats, to ensure the position of the whale could be tracked.
+The hunters used small kayak-like boats (Umiaks) and harpooned the whales with bone or wooden harpoons attached to sealskin floats, to ensure the position of the whale could be tracked.
 Once the whale tired, it was struck with a lance (usually made of antler) and killed.
-After being towed to shore, it was cut up by the villagers and shared according to how much everyone contributed to the hunt, but everyone in the village would receive a portion.
+After being towed to shore, it was cut up by the villagers and shared according to how much everyone contributed to the hunt, though everyone in the village would receive a portion.
 Whale bones were used to frame shelters and boat rafters due to their strength and durability.
 The gray whale was initially not much sought after due to its smaller size and meat – which rotted faster in the Arctic climate than the bowhead whale – but this would change in the Soviet era.